Rachel M. Taylor

 |B.S.||Psychology||Eastern Michigan University||2018|

 My research involves topics in both human development and developmental methodology.
 Substantively, my research investigates aggression, peer victimization, and character development.
-My quantitative interests include meta-analysis and the analysis of longitudinal data.
+My quantitative interests include meta-analysis and the analysis of longitudinal data, particularly the intersection between these two methods.
+I also have subsiduary interests in the handling of missing data and data imputation methods.

-I have previously served as a teaching assistant for classes on meta-analysis, family interaction, and experimental psychology.
+I am currently a teaching assistant for the Meta-Analysis workshop at Stats Camp.
+I also periodically teach workshops in R programming.
+Previously, I have served as a teaching assistant for classes on family interaction, and experimental psychology.

 Prior Professional Positions